Pavani38/Pavani38/README.md

 - 🌱I'm currently learning ReactJS
 - 📫How to reach me **pavanigajula38@gmail.com**
 - 😄Pronouns: She/Her
-- ⚡Fun fact: When you call my name the second word in my name in one of the indian regional language it means Bangle.
+- ⚡Fun fact: When you call my name the second word in my name in one of the indian regional language is Bangle.

 <h3 align="left">Connect with me:</h3>
 <p align="left">